 - The Soul as Self in Modern Astrology and Psychology

-The second course focuses on our sense of calling that reflects our personal involvement in the larger world.
 Astrology has a unique role to play in enhancing understanding of one’s calling and how to actualize it.
-We begin with the metaphor of the soul’s ascent and descent through the planets and each planet’s contribution to our purpose.
-We then discuss the relationship of Personal Soul to World Soul in late antiquity and the Italian Renaissance in which we find a new relationship between the soul and the world that is sometimes misnamed “humanism” as well as the seeds of our modern understanding of the soul's sense of alienation.
+We start with the metaphor of the soul’s ascent and descent through the planets and each planet’s contribution to our purpose.
+We then discuss the relationship of Personal Soul to World Soul as found in late antiquity and the Italian Renaissance.
+Here we find a new relationship between the soul and the world that is sometimes misnamed “humanism” as well as the seeds of our modern understanding of the soul's sense of alienation.
 Next we discuss the magical astrological practice of Marsilio Ficino and his contemporaries.
 Finally we examine soul in the world according to the modern recasting by James Hillman that connects soul and our world to imagination and archetype.
 In this way Hillman penetrates the purpose of natal astrology and its ability to provide insight and healing.

 • The soul’s calling and our responses; the soul’s journeys through the heavens

 • Individual Soul and the World Soul: Late Antiquity and the Italian Renaissance

 • Astrological Magical Practice

 E520C The Recurring and Evolving Soul (SPRING term)

 The third workshop begins in ancient India and takes soul through many lifetimes, based on Karma.
 The varying ideas about karma and the soul's reincarnation has had an enormous impact on astrology from the theosophical movement to evolutionary astrology today.